When it’s time to head to the tennis court, I’m sure you’d rather just pick up your bag knowing everything you need is already in it, right?

 Tennis isn’t usually thought of as a brutal sport, but it can get rough out on court in the heat of battle.

-Whether you take a tumble reaching for a volley or your shoes rub too much and a blister starts, having Band-Aids on hand may come in handy.
+Whether you take a tumble reaching for a volley or your left tennis shoe rubs too much and a blister starts, having Band-Aids on hand may come in handy.

 11. Extra Vibration Dampeners

-If you’re someone who uses a dampener, then you should always include extra vibration dampeners inside your bag.
+If you’re someone who uses a vibration dampener, then you should always include extras inside your bag.

 In case your dampener falls off during play and you can’t find it, you’ll have a spare to replace it.